Data-Driven E-commerce: How To Run

-There is no fixed rules how much time you should spend on doing data analysis.
+There are no fixed rules on how much time you should spend on doing data analysis.
 But as a rule of thumb we recommend the following:

 Periodical KPI checks should be quick and easy, taking no more than a few minutes a day, 15 minutes a week, and 60 minutes a month.

 On the other hand, Deep Analysis should be – as its name suggests – deep and thorough.
 It usually takes several hours, but can even take up to several days.

 Because most businesses do not know this information, they end up spending too much time on vanity metrics and too little time digging into metrics that will actually move the needle.

 Spending only 1 hour a month with analyzing your data, and still being able to make data-driven decisions is only possible if you have the right data at the right moment available.